Pesto-Stuffed Roast Bream

 Ingredients for two

-Clean the fish’s cavity and season well with salt, pepper and a squeeze of lemon juice.
+Clean the fish’s cavity and season confidently with salt, pepper and a squeeze of lemon juice.
 Finely slice your lemon, dice the onion, grate the Parmesan and chop your herbs (if using).

 Combine in a bowl with the breadcrumbs and pesto and mix well.